CodeFromAnywhere/react-with-native/docs/react-with-native/react-with-native.md

 - `trimClassName` removes classNames that aren't supported by react-native
 - `joinClassNames` merges an array of className strings
 - `wrapInTextIfNeeded` wraps a Text coponent around a string if you're react-native so the app can render.
+- `getTailwindModules` provides the needed `node_modules` paths to include in your `tailwind.config.js`

+## Differences from react-native and react

+- you need to apply your text-related classNames to the text itself directly or if your children are a string you can add textClassName as a prop.